katahiromz/XWordGiver/README.md

 ## Usage

-Please choose "Generate Crossword" from "File" menu, and click "Generate" button.
-Calculation will start.
+Please choose "Generate Crossword" from the "File" menu, and click the "Generate" button.
+The Calculation will start.

-You can solve and/or save your generated puzzles.
+You can solve or save your generated puzzles.

 * It may take some time as it is calculated in a heuristic way.
   The larger the size, the longer it will take.
   Please be patient during the calculation.

 ## Requirements